MauiWarehouseApp/PrivacyPolicy/Privacy_Policy_XPS.md

-## Incomati Warehouse Pro Scanning App: Privacy policy
+## IncodynamixXPS: Privacy policy

-Welcome to the Incomati Warehouse Pro Scanning app for Android!
+Welcome to the IncodynamixXPS app for Android!

 This app was developed to automate the processing of orders with an Andriod scanning device.
 This will reduce/eliminate physical paperwork.